quantprofessionals/eduquant.nl/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   title = "# Expert Training"
-  content = "Let our specialists train your experts.
-Our founding team of of senior risk consultants, former specialist supervisor / policy advisor quant PhDs have a combined set of 30 years experience to get risk quants to the next level of expertise." align = "center"  # Choose `center`, `left`, or `right`.
+  content = "Our founding team of of senior risk consultants, former specialist supervisor / policy advisor quant PhDs have a combined set of 30 years experience.
+We get risk quants to the next level of expertise." align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).